 What specific results have you seen from implementing our solution?
-Did it help drive student test results/assessments, engagement?
+Did it help drive student test results/assessments and engagement?

-At the start of the school year I have the students take a multiple intelligence test to identify what type of learner they are.
-The motivation in the TCI activities throughout each lesson, really enhances the learning of all types of students.
+At the start of the school year, I have the students take a multiple intelligence test to identify what type of learner they are.
+The motivation in the TCI activities throughout each lesson enhances the learning of all types of students.
 Each lesson works on varied learning styles and allows the students to be actively engaged.
-Our district has adopted a pre/post-test to measure our students progress.
-As part of this process I have been able to monitor the students progress and throughout the year I see how well the students are preforming and meeting their goals.
+Our district has adopted a pre/post-test to measure our students’ progress.
+As part of this process, I have been able to monitor the student’s progress, and throughout the year, I see how well the students are performing and meeting their goals.

 Can you walk us through an impactful student experience involving TCI?

-In 7th grade we cover the U.S. Constitution.
+In 7th grade, we cover the U.S. Constitution.
 This unit tends to come with added anxiety for the students because it is a graduation requirement.
-While doing the political convention in class, the students take on the role of delegates to “act out” the Constitutional Convention and the 3 compromises.
-I set up my room in the dark with candles on each desk as well as quill pens for each student.
-The fact that the students feel like they have traveled back in time and are actively engaged, makes them forget that it is a constitution unit.
+While doing the political convention in class, the students take on the role of delegates to “act out” the Constitutional Convention and the three compromises.
+I set up my room in the dark with candles on each desk and quill pens for each student.
+The fact that the students feel like they have traveled back in time and are actively engaged makes them forget that it is a constitution unit.
 Please take a look at my Twitter to see pictures and videos of this lesson as well as how I use TCI throughout the school year!

 What online tools in our platform do you find helpful?